Kosiso98/beta./README.md

 Before running the project, create a pinata account and get your  PINATA API KEY;
 // PINATA SECRET KEY, copy them to an .env file in the /frontend/src/pinata.js;

-## :handshake: Contributing

-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.

 **Usage**